ippontech/blog-usa/posts/non-fungible-tokens-on-the-ethereum-blockchain.md

 The advent of ERC-20 opened a Pandora's Box of differing requirements for tokens.
 Check Ethereum's site for an [exhaustive list](https://eips.ethereum.org/erc).
 For this post, I'm focusing on ERC-721: non-fungible tokens.

 ## Why Non-Fungible Tokens?
-There are many assets one could "digitize", or at least create a digital tradable proxy, which are unique in some respect.
+There are many assets one could "digitize", or at least create a tradable digital proxy, which are unique in some respect.
 Event tickets often have a particular seat associated with each ticket; real estate parcels have unique location and characteristics; virtual items in online games are often unique (sometimes _terminally_ unique); art and music are particularly good use cases, because uniqueness is part of their intrinsic value.

 When you purchase a painting or sculpture, there are usually documents or other artifacts to assure you of their provenance and authenticity.
 ERC-721 attempts to provide these assurances by associating the digital token with digital metadata.
 Let's dig in and see how that works under the covers.

 # ERC-721
 Since Ethereum is a smart contract platform, token implementations are interfaces which define functions that must be implemented.
-Like ERC-20, your implementation of these functions defines behavior of tokens minted from the contract during transactions.
+Like ERC-20, your implementation of these functions defines the behavior of tokens minted from the contract during transactions.

 ## The Interface
 The following will look familiar to anyone who has worked with ERC-20 tokens, with the addition of `_tokenId` to track the provenance of each unique token: